seqvence/docker-bday-backend/static/tutorial_outline.md

 ### Test your installation

-Assuming you managed to install Docker to this point you can test your installation by running from the command line interface the following command:
+Assuming you managed to install Docker up to this point, you can test your installation by running from the command line interface the following command:

 	$ docker run hello-world